 Health insurer redesigns its learning program

-The company is now redesigning the training curriculum to be consistent and expand agent expertise, particularly in claims and eligibility.
-The team now leverages additional agent simulations and role-playing to increase confidence and understanding of tools and applications.
+The company is now redesigning the training curriculum to be consistent and expand associate expertise, particularly in claims and eligibility.
+The team now leverages additional associate simulations and role-playing to increase confidence and understanding of tools and applications.

 So far, results have been positive.
 Average handle time dropped by 42 percent, and speed to proficiency among new hires has increased.